Welcome to Western Mass's only Trail Ultra!

 7) Flood zone: The turn-around point is in a dam flood plain.
 While it's rare that the area would be need to be flooded during the summer - it's possible.
 If this occurs, the race course will be adjusted as needed.

 8) Weather warning: This race is held during the summer, but this is still New England.
 It might be hot and humid, but temperatures also might drop pretty low during the overnight.
 Plan accordingly!
 The Chesterfield Gorge is typically about 10 degrees cooler than Northampton and Amherst weather - and much of the course is shaded (although there are some open fields that may heat up in the afternoon sun).

 9) Aid Stations:

-2) Halfway Point, 3.5 miles from the Start/Finish Line (approximately 12 miles on your return trip)
+2) "Oasis" - the halfway point, 3.5 miles from the Start/Finish Line (approximately 12 miles on your return trip)

 10) Nourishment: We'll have all the basics needed for a race!
 For hydration, we will have water, energy drink, and soda.
 During the night there will be hot soup.
 For food, there will be the standard cookies, candy, chips, pretzels, fruit, etc. There will likely be grilled cheese sandwiches, bacon, turkey sandwiches, and other 'real foods' along the way.

 11) Medical: We do not have medical checkpoints or medical personnel at the aid stations, so be sure to monitor yourself constantly during the race.
 All local emergency services will be on standby.
 If your health is in question, please remember that "DNF" can mean "Did nothing fatal."